wallaby-rails/wallaby-rails/docs/convention.md

 Following this convention will allow Wallaby to automatically connect the model and its servicer.
 For example, for model `SiteAdmin`, Wallaby will use `SiteAdminServicer` to perform CRUD operations.
 Otherwise, Wallaby will fall back to use base controller `Admin::ApplicationServicer` or `Wallaby::ModelServicer` if `Admin::ApplicationServicer` does not exist.

-When there is scenario that controller name can't reflect the model name, for example, `Admin::ProductServicer`, it's possible to manually map `Admin::ProductServicer` to `Product`, see [Specifying Model Class for Servicer](servicer.md#model_class).
+When there is scenario that controller name cannot reflect associated model name, for example, `Admin::ProductServicer`, it's possible to manually associate `Admin::ProductServicer` with `Product`, see [specifying model class for Servicer](servicer.md#model_class).

 Also, it's recommended to place servicers under folder `app/servicers` for better file organization.